Keeps Review: The Truth About Their Hair Loss Treatments?

 Claim 4: Melatonin helps increase hair growth on the scalp

 Studies have demonstrated that melatonin increases hair growth and reduces hair loss.
+But, like with caffeine, the evidence quality remains low.

 Topical Finasteride and Minoxidil Gel